cs207-project-group4/cs207-FinalProject/docs/usage.rst

-Additional resources are available in Demo_Notebook.ipynb - make sure to have matplotlib installed if you want to run the Demo_Notebook
+Additional resources are available in the `Demo_Notebook <https://github.com/cs207-project-group4/cs207-FinalProject/blob/master/notebooks/Demo_Notebook.ipynb>`_ - make sure to have matplotlib installed if you want to run the Demo_Notebook

 Simple Differentiation Case
 -----------------------------